jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 A game object definition in Kaboom is a list of components, tags, and custom attributes.

 Components are a core part of Kaboom – they provide different functionality to game objects, from an object's appearance to functionality such as collision detection.
-In this case, we have two components: [`sprite()`](https://kaboomjs.com/#sprite), which tells the object which sprite to represent itself with and [`area()`](https://kaboomjs.com/#area), which gives the object the ability to participate in collisions.
+In this case, we have two components: [`sprite()`](https://kaboomjs.com/#sprite), which tells the object which sprite to represent itself with and [`area()`](https://kaboomjs.com/#area), which gives the object the ability to collide with other objects.

 While components come with prepackaged behaviors, tags are just labels that we can use to define our own behavior.
 This object has the tag "block", which we'll use to give it block-specific behaviors, such as being destroyed by the ball and giving the player points.
 It also has the tag "bouncy", which we'll use to make the ball bounce off it.

 Lastly, our block has a custom `points` attribute, which will determine how many points it will give the player when it is destroyed.
-Our four block objects use different sprites and have different points values, but are otherwise identical.
+Our four block objects use different sprites and have different point values, but are otherwise identical.

 Next, let's look at the paddle object: